richard-to/richard-to.github.io/programming/_posts/2014-08-05-project-wonderchicken-part-2.md

 validation other than duplicating validation rules.
 However, dynamic form fields may actually be simpler to manage and the form rendering with Jinja2 is sensible.

-Adding an select field with optgroups was a good way to become more familiar with the codebase of WTForms.
+Adding a select field with optgroups was a good way to become more familiar with the codebase of WTForms.
 WTForms smartly separates the rendering from the data and logic oriented aspect of forms.
 The rendering of elements are delegated to Widget classes and the data/logic aspects reside in Field